Haufe-Lexware/Scss-Styleguide/README.md

 ```

 #### The module has three different sections
-* At first we have a area for Config.
-There I define specific colors or other stuff for configuration like colors.
+* At first, we have a area for configurations named *Config*.
+There, you define often used properties like colors.
-* Now the main part of the file, Base.
+* Now ,the main part of the file: *Base*.
 Writing all the styles here for all types of the module
-* The footer called States.
-Here I import the states for the current module.
-Not more.
+* The footer is named *States*.
+There you import the states for the current module.
+Nothing more.

 <a name="importing-files">Importing files</a>
 -----------

-In a project there are so many partials.
-I don’t like to include files in other files.
-I prefer to have one single file like application.scss  and there I include all other.
-For this I created a structure like in this example:
+In a project, there are so many partials.
+I don’t like to include files in other files, I prefer having one single file like `application.scss` and there I include all the others.
+For this, I creat a structure like this:

 ```sass
 // Base